rodrigo023/walker_dunlop_challenge/README.md

 # Known limitations
 - The /notifications/ endpoint only supports sending a message payload.
 Other useful fields like Subject were not considered.
-- The /notifications/ endpoint doesn't allow for filtering users by criteria other than email or sms enabled.
-It is not possible to send notification to a subset of users.
+- The /notifications/ endpoint doesn't allow for filtering users by criteria other than Email or SMS enabled.
+It is not possible to send a notification to a subset of users.
 - There's no way to know if a notification was successfully delivered to each user.

 # Areas for improvement